2 1 1

 It's a 1920s built character weatherboard and iron workers' cottage in really good nick.
 The owner has taken great pride and care in executing quality renovations.

 There are two bedrooms both with BIRs and split system air conditioners.
-There are two sleepouts.
+There's a sleepout.
 A cosy lounge has a toasty slow combustion room heater.
 The kitchen is large and modern, has lots of cupboard storage and a wide window opening to another room which could be used to setup the meals table or used as an alternative living area.

-The alternative living area or meals room isolates the second sleepout out from the rear door/laundry/bathroom area.
+The alternative living area or meals room isolates another room, maybe another sleepout (?) out from the rear door/laundry/bathroom area.
 There are two toilets; one in the laundry area, the other in the bathroom.

 Out the rear door, step onto the landing and take in the huge covered patio area and the extent of the 1 521sqm lot.